SanketKolhe2005/internsSanket_INBT020381_iNeuBytes/Task2/README.md

 ## iNeuBytes Artificial Intelligence Internship

-### 📌 Objective
+## 📌 Objective

-The objective of this project is to perform sentiment analysis on the IMDb Movie Reviews dataset using both Machine Learning and Deep Learning models.
-The performance of Logistic Regression, Support Vector Machine (SVM), and Long Short-Term Memory (LSTM) models is compared using classification metrics and confusion matrices.
+The objective of this project is to develop a sentiment analysis system capable of classifying IMDb movie reviews as **Positive** or **Negative** using both **Machine Learning** and **Deep Learning** techniques.
+The project compares the performance of Logistic Regression, Support Vector Machine (SVM), and Long Short-Term Memory (LSTM) models using multiple evaluation metrics.

 ---